 A good time to review your contribution amount is at the beginning of the year when you’re looking carefully at other benefits elections, such as medical and dental insurance, since the amount you put towards these benefits will have an impact on your paycheck.
 Another good time to revisit your contribution amount is when you receive additional compensation, whether through a raise, promotion or bonus.

-When you max out your 401(k) plan, you not only save more for retirement, you potentially save more money since your taxable income would be lowered.
-That’s because all contributions to your 401(k) plan are axed when they are withdrawn, not when they are made. (i.e., A worker in the 24% tax bracket who saves $19,000 in a 401(k) plan will reduce his tax bill by $4,560.)
+When you max out your traditional 401(k) plan contribution limit, you not only save more for retirement, but you also potentially pay less in taxes that year since your taxable income would be lower as traditional contributions to your 401(k) plan are taxed when they are withdrawn, not when they are made.

-To max out your 401(k) plan in 2019, you’ll first need to calculate the percentage of your pay that adds up to $19,000 (if you are age 49 or younger) or $25,000 (if you are 50 or older).
-For example, a 42-year old worker earning $140,000 annually would need to contribute approximately 13.5% of her salary to a 401(k) plan to max out in 2019.
-Make sure to adjust your deferral rate after you receive a raise or bonus to avoid exceeding the 401(k) contribution limit.
+To max out your 401(k) plan contributions in 2023, you’ll first need to calculate the percentage of your annual pay that adds up to $22,500 (if you are age 49 or younger) or $30,000 (if you are 50 or older).
+For example, a 42-year-old worker earning $140,000 annually would need to contribute approximately 16.1% of her salary to her 401(k) plan to reach the contribution limit in 2023.
+Make sure to adjust your deferral rate after you receive a raise or bonus to avoid exceeding the 401(k) plan contribution limit.

 Whether you’re nearing retirement or just starting your career, it’s always the right time to save for the years ahead.
-Putting these simple strategies in place will help you accumulate more money for your retirement years, while helping to save on taxes now.
-As you consider these ideas, it’s important to work with your financial advisor to help ensure the strategies you put into place align with other investment decisions, so that all your assets are working together to achieve your short- and long-term goals.
+Putting these simple 401(k) plan retirement strategies in place will help you accumulate more money for your retirement years, while helping to reduce the taxes you pay for the current year.
+As you consider these ideas, it’s important to work with your Financial Advisor to help ensure the strategies you put into place align with other investment decisions, so that all your assets are working together to help you achieve your short- and long-term goals.